jamboid/Site-Starter/README.md

 ### Sass Versions

-Sass 3.3 is the default configuration.
+Ruby Sass is the default configuration.
 Libsass, the implementation of Sass in C, still isn't mature enough for me to use in production, although CodeKit has it built in if required.

 ## Author